Agvantibo/Game-of-life/README.md

 [![Run on Repl.it](https://repl.it/badge/github/Friendly-collab-AgvantiboXGeorgetv4/Game-of-life)](https://repl.it/github/Friendly-collab-AgvantiboXGeorgetv4/Game-of-life)
 # 🕹️ Dmitriy's game of life - manual
 ### Part 1 - Getting ready
+This app is designed for Windows.
+It will not run on Mac, and may be unstable on linux.
+If you encounter any problems please report them.
 For this game to work you should install these packages:
     - gearbox
     - playsound